IDACORP (NYSE:IDA) Updates FY 2023 Earnings Guidance

-IDACORP (NYSE:IDA – Get Rating) updated its FY 2023 earnings guidance on Thursday.
+IDACORP (NYSE:IDA – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $4.95-$5.15 for the period, compared to the consensus earnings per share estimate of $5.08.
 The company issued revenue guidance of -.
 IDACORP also updated its FY23 guidance to $4.95-5.15 EPS.

 IDACORP Announces Dividend